goss-org/goss/README.md

 ### What is Goss?

-Goss is a YAML based [serverspec](http://serverspec.org/) alternative tool for validating a server’s configuration.
+Goss is a YAML based [serverspec](http://serverspec.org/) alternative tool for validating a server's configuration.
 It eases the process of writing tests by allowing the user to generate tests from the current system state.
 Once the test suite is written they can be executed, waited-on, or served as a health endpoint.

 ### Why use Goss?